 \paragraph{Structure.}

 This work is structured as follows.
-In Section~\ref{sec:prelim} we introduce the token allocation problem and the token swapping problem.
-The allocation problem is further studied in Section~\ref{sec:alloc}.
-We show NP-hardness, introduce the binary model and derive valid inequalities for its linear relaxation.
-In Section~\ref{sec:ts} we turn to the token swapping problem.
+Section~\ref{sec:prelim} introduces the token allocation problem and the token swapping problem.

+In Section~\ref{sec:alloc}, we further analyse the token allocation problem and motivate the use of integer programming for its solution.
+We show the NP-hardness of the problem at hand, introduce the binary model and derive valid inequalities for its linear relaxation.
+In Section~\ref{sec:ts} we study solution methods for the token swapping problem.
 The efficient approximation algorithm employed in our routing procedure as well as the exact branch and bound algorithm used for benchmarking the former are developed.
-Section~\ref{sec:exp} discusses numerical results for the token allocation model and the token swapping algorithm as well as the integrated routing problem Additionally, we present experimental results for example quantum algorithms executed on actual hardware when routed with different methods.
+Section~\ref{sec:exp} discusses numerical results for the two subproblems of token allocation and token swapping as well as for the entire routing problem.
+Additionally, we present experimental results for example quantum algorithms executed on actual hardware when routed with different methods.
 Finally, in Section \ref{sec:conc} we give a conclusion and indicate directions of further research.